Monday morning forecast - KEYT | KCOY

 Monday morning forecast

-Santa Barbara, Calif. - The next round of rain and thunderstorms is moving over California today.
-Most of the rain and thunderstorm activity will occur in the morning, with lingering afternoon and evening showers.
-A Winter Storm Warning is in effect for the mountains of Santa Barbara and Ventura counties through tonight.
-Highs will be in the 50s with a few lower 60s.
+Santa Barbara, Calif. - Sunday brought another round of healthy rain amounts to the California Central Coast and South Coast, but a lot of that rain is exiting our region.
+Spotty rain showers are still possible today for our area, but little additional rain will fall.
+Highs will be cooler today for most areas compared to Sunday, ranging from the lower to the upper 60s.

-More rain is in the forecast on Tuesday with showers still possible Wednesday, but most of the rain with this storm will fall today.
-Most areas will receive 1-2" of rain, with up to 3" possible in our mountains.
-We'll have fewer clouds Thursday and Friday before another storm approaches the coast this weekend, bringing a better chance for rain Sunday than Saturday.
+Another trough of low pressure will begin pushing toward California from the Pacific Northwest Tuesday through Thursday, and we can expect more chances for rain showers and stronger wind during that time.
+Rain amounts will not be heavy, and we'll probably feel the wind more than the rain.
+We can expect fewer clouds Friday through Sunday.

-Daytime highs will be below average for most areas most of the next seven days, with Friday and Saturday being the warmest of the upcoming week.
-Highs will be in the 50s and 60s.
-Overnight lows will begin in a seasonable way but will cool later this week when we lose our clouds, only to warm again this weekend.
-Lows will range from the upper 30s to the lower 50s.
+Daytime highs will remain below average for most areas from today through Friday, before rising this weekend with more sunshine.
+Highs will range from the mid 50s to the upper 60s.
+Overnight lows will begin mild, but will then cool late this week when we lose the clouds and wind.
+Lows will begin in the 40s and lower 50s, cooling to the 40s.